johnbradley/picameratraps/README.md

 To customize the recording proceedure you can edit:
 - `cameratraps.txt` - this file contains the list of all camera trap host names (eg `ct1-1.local`)
 - `remote-files/capture.ini` - this file contains settings for when capture video/images and set PiJuice alarms
 - `remote-files/crontab.txt` - this file contains a schedule of when to run scripts in crontab format.
 See [crontab guru](https://crontab.guru/) for explation about the syntax.
+This file is currently empty and not being used.

 ### cameratraps.txt
 Example `cameratraps.txt` content for two camera traps with names ct1-1 and ct1-2: